 In today's market - companies are continually updating their traditional training programs to make them more engaging, safe and self-directed through simulation and scenario-based eLearning platforms, we discuss this in more detail, here:

-It is therefore essential to recognise the tell-tale signs of cognitive overload.
+It is therefore essential to recognize the tell-tale signs of cognitive overload.
 These signs include:

 ● Forgetting previously learned information